pantheon-systems/documentation/source/content/guides/switch-drupal-recommended-upstream.md

 ### Solving Merge Conflicts When Applying Upstream Updates

-Conflicts can occur when modified file(s) within your site's codebase do not align with changes made to the same file(s) in the site's upstream.
+Conflicts can occur when a modified file within your site's codebase does not align with changes made to the same file in the site's upstream.

-> When a merge isn’t resolved automatically, Git leaves the index and the working tree in a special state that gives you all the information you need to help resolve the merge.
+> When a merge isn’t resolved automatically, Git leaves the index and the working tree in a special state that gives you all the information you need to resolve the merge.
 >
 > \- [Git Manual](https://www.kernel.org/pub/software/scm/git/docs/)

 If you receive the error that you have conflicts while updating core, the fastest resolution is often the `-Xtheirs` flag.
-This will attempt to automatically resolve the conflicts with a preference for upstream changes.
+This will attempt to automatically resolve the conflict with a preference for upstream changes.

 This is safe to run if you don't have your own changes in any of the conflicting files (e.g. problems with `.gitignore`).